 bigh0rt wrote: I feel you on it feeling as if you're cutting the legs out from under your team, but I think that's a feeling we've developed from seeing Major League teams do it, when the make up of a fantasy roster isn't congruent with it.

-Users browsing this forum: angels7777, Therobsclub and 10 guests
+Users browsing this forum: kidsilk and 8 guests